10-11 Sept 2024

 I awake to a beautiful sunrise over Rio Jaueperi, the beginning of a new day.
 This is as far northwest as we venture, about 150 miles from Manaus.
 Sounds begin to reverberate across the river as the jungle awakens to another day of struggle and survival.
 Seems a perfect moment to spread some ashes, to watch them shimmer and drift with the river current forever a part of the Amazon.

 We depart at 6 in our motor launches.
 This morning, we are on a mission.
-Our task is to fish for lunch.
+Our task is to fish for dinner.
 And not just any fish but the snappy, frisky piranha.
 We quickly locate a good “fishing hole” and bait our hooks.
 Today, we use goat heart.
 Our poles seem to be thin, flimsy bamboo.
 Within a minute I have caught a small piranha.
 The guide removes the fish, I place some more bait and drop the hook.

 For added temptation, as if fresh goat heart isn’t enough, we beat the water with our poles.
 Like a dinner bell, the piranha is attracted to my hook.

-They are almost too easy to catch, but are good fighters once on the hook, which they tended to swallow in their greed.
+They are almost too easy to catch, but are fighters once on the hook, which they tend to swallow in their greed.
 The razor, sharp teeth should instill fear in anyone with common sense.
 My second, third and fifth fish are each about 10-12 inches.
 They bend the pole, fight the hook, snap their jaws.
 However, their greedy frenzy dooms them, the pole holds.

 My tribe will not go hungry today.